skovy/typed-scss-modules/README.md

 - **Default**: `"single"`
 - **Example**: `tsm src --exportType default --quoteType double`

 Specify a quote type to match your TypeScript configuration.
 Only default exports are affected by this command.
 This example will wrap class names with double quotes (").
+If prettier is installed and configured in the project, it will be used and is likely to override the effect of this setting.

 ### `--logLevel` (`-L`)